What Are the Differences Between Growth and Value Investing?

 What Is the Primary Distinction Between Growth and Value Investing?

-The key difference between growth and value investing is that stocks are corporations that traders feel are overvalued by the market.
+The key difference between growth and value investing is that stocks are corporations traders feel are overvalued by the market.

 Growth stocks, on the other hand, are companies that traders predict will generate above-average profits.